This post may contain affiliate links. Please read my disclosure policy.

 Ingredients

-• flour – all-purpose flour is the flour of choice for these muffins.
-You can use a blend of whole wheat and white, if you prefer.
+• Flour – all-purpose flour is the flour of choice for these muffins.
+You can use a blend of whole wheat and white if you prefer.

-• sugar – a little sugar is used to sweeten the batter as well as to help give the muffins structure as they bake.
+• Sugar – a little sugar is used to sweeten the batter and help give the muffins structure as they bake.

-• baking powder – baking powder helps the muffins to rise
+• Baking powder – acts as a leavener in this recipe.
+The baking powder helps the muffins to rise.

-• baking soda – baking soda is also used to help the muffins rise since this recipe uses buttermilk.
+• Baking soda – baking soda is also used to help the muffins rise since this recipe uses buttermilk.

-• buttermilk – if you do not have buttermilk already on hand, use my simple two ingredient trick for making homemade buttermilk.
+• Buttermilk – if you do not have buttermilk already on hand, use my simple two-ingredient trick for making homemade buttermilk.

-• egg – you’ll just need one egg for this recipe
+• Egg – you’ll just need one egg for this recipe

-• butter – I like to use melted butter in this recipe.
+• Butter – I like to use melted butter in this recipe.
 You can also use cooking oil if you prefer.

-• maple syrup – warmed maple syrup is perfect for serving with these muffins!
+• Maple syrup – warmed maple syrup is perfect for serving with these muffins!
 However, use whatever syrup you would normally use with your pancakes.

 Step-by-Step Instructions

 Prep.
-Preheat oven to 350º F. Spray a mini-muffin tin with nonstick baking spray and set aside.
+Preheat oven to 350º F. Spray a mini-muffin pan with nonstick baking spray or use muffin liners and set aside.

 Make batter.
-Whisk together flour, sugar, baking powder, baking soda and salt in a medium bowl.
-Whisk together buttermilk, egg, and melted butter in a 2-cup measuring cup.
+Mix the dry ingredients: flour, sugar, baking powder, baking soda, and salt in a large bowl.
+Mix the wet ingredients: buttermilk, egg, and melted butter in a 2-cup measuring cup.
 Pour the buttermilk mixture slowly into the flour mixture, stirring to combine as you pour.
 Allow the batter to rest for about 3 minutes.

 Scoop and bake.
-Scoop the pancake batter and fill each indention of the mini muffin tin about ½ full.
-Bake for 13-15 minutes, until a toothpick inserted in the center comes out clean.
+Scoop the pancake batter with a cookie scoop and fill each indention of the mini muffin tin about 1/2 full.
+Bake for 13-15 minutes until a toothpick inserted in the center comes out clean.

 Serve.
-Then, just dip them into warmed maple syrup and then pop them straight into your mouth!
-No forks needed for these little babies!
+Then, dip them into warmed maple syrup and then pop them straight into your mouth!
+No forks are needed for these little babies!

-They are so practical for those rushed mornings since you can just reheat the number of pancake muffins that you need in the microwave.
-They store well in an airtight container on the counter overnight or in the refrigerator for up to 3 days.
+How to Store Pancake Muffins.
+Pancake muffins store well in an airtight container on the counter overnight or in the refrigerator for up to 3 days.

 Here’s my Perfect Pancake Muffins recipe.
 I hope you love them as much as we do!